The Ultimate Packing Guide: One Year Traveling

 • Smart Watch; not everyone uses one, but if you do, don’t forget to pack the charging cord and any extra bands that you might want.

 • Camera; whether a Sony/Canon/Nikon-type camera, a GoPro, a 360 camera… I highly suggest bringing something.
 While our phones are becoming increasingly sophisticated with their cameras, there is something different and special about having a camera dedicated to special moments.
+I know several backpackers who carry disposable cameras with them for film moments.
 This does take up some luggage space, so think about what kind of camera you feel would be best for you.
 Also, keep in mind that you might need accessories and charging cables.

 • Thumb Drive and/or SSD; storage is important!
 Especially for all of your magical travel moments.
 For my phone, I use Amazon Photos and OneDrive.
 But for your camera, larger files, etc., you might want a thumb drive, extra (micro) SD cards, and possibly an SSD (solid state drive; a compact storage device).
 I am partial to SanDisk products.